OT-OSM/openvpn/README.md

   - To enable Private hosted zone or pass custom DNS resolver.

-     > Add your DNS IP under /defaults/main.yaml at DNS_IP variable which is used under client.conf.j2 and server.conf.j2 .
+     > Add your DNS IP under /defaults/main.yaml at DNS_IP variable.
-     > IP address of the Amazon-provided DNS servers for your VPC, which is the IP address at the base of the VPC network range "plus two."
+     > For AWS Private hosted zone:- IP address of the Amazon-provided DNS servers for your VPC, which is the IP address at the base of the VPC network range "plus two."
 For example, if the CIDR range for your VPC is 10.0.0.0/16, the IP address of the DNS server is 10.0.0.2

 Supported OS